 Photos & videos

-For costs and arrangements of counselling through private health care insurance please give me a call,
+For costs and arrangements of counselling through private health care insurance please call +44 7799485059

 Skype and Telephone Counselling options - Practical, Convenient and Confidential!

 Both Skype and telephone counselling sessions are very practical and convenient ways of accessing professional help, especially when it is difficult to attend face-to-face appointments due to distance, work/childcare commitments, busy schedules, etc.

 Skype (video call) is now a very popular medium for counselling that gives an experience similar to attending face-to-face sessions, from the comfort of your home.
 You may be in a different city or country from your therapist, distance is no more a barrier!

 Skype is a free software that is quick to download and can be conveniently accessed from your mobile, tablet or any computer.

 While many people like having their sessions via a video call, some prefer the added sense of anonymity offered by telephone counselling.
 Telephone counselling can be conducted via regular calls from mobiles, landline or through the internet by using Skype, WhatsApp or other applications.